 Whitmore Square showcases moderate existing liveability metrics with significant projected growth potential.
 The area benefits from moderate to high overall accessibility, with local services and retail scoring well above the city average.
-Despite this, there is room for improvement in public transport accessibility, ranking 6th.
-However, Whitmore Square boasts good open space accessibility, ranking 4th, and a strong cycling network, also ranking 4th.
+Whitmore Square boasts good open space accessibility, ranking 4th out of the 13 local areas, and a strong cycling network, also ranking 4th.
+Despite this, there is room for improvement in public transport accessibility, ranking 6th of the 13 local areas.
 In comparison to other local areas, Whitmore Square's infrastructure and amenities present opportunities for further enhancement to fully capitalise on its growth potential.